Dear Colleagues & Friends,

 Special thanks to our supportive partners: BioCentury, Biocom California, Clarivate, California Life Sciences, Endpoints News, Fierce Biotech, GEN, MBC BioLabs, Medicon Valley Alliance, QB3, and Swiss Biotech Association, UK BioIndustry Association.

 Please scroll down for the final agenda, or click the links below to watch this Forum on-demand (All day events or individual sessions).

 Hui Cai, Program Chair, VP and Head of Content, WuXi AppTec

 Steve Yang, Co-CEO, WuXi AppTec

-Frederick Chew, CEO, A*STAR; Chief, Public Sector Science & Technology Policy & Plans Office, Prime Minister’s Office
+Frederick Chew, CEO, A*STAR; Chief, Public Sector Science & Technology Policy & Plans Office, Prime Minister’s Office of Singapore

 George Vradenburg, Convener, The Global CEO Initiative on Alzheimer’s Disease; Founding Chairman, Davos Alzheimer’s Collaborative; Chairman & Co-Founder, UsAgainstAlzheimer’s

 Kate Bingham, Managing Partner, SV Health Investors